Bridge in Pittsburgh collapses hours before scheduled Biden visit to talk infrastructure - KVIA

 The Allegheny County Police Department was notified about a partial bridge collapse sometime after 6 a.m. on Friday, according to Amie Downs, a spokesperson for the county.

-Four vehicles were on the bridge at the time of the collapse, Downs said, and only minor injuries had been reported, among them the driver of an articulated bus and two passengers.
+Only minor injuries have been reported, including the driver of an articulated bus and two passengers, Downs said.

+The collapse also caused a natural gas line in the area to break, Downs said, but that line has since been turned off.
+There are some reports of people feeling ill in the area from natural gas, Downs said, and those individuals are being treated on the scene.

+Peoples Gas spokesperson Barry Kukovich confirmed the company had a gas distribution line on the bridge that collapsed.
+“It goes under the roadway and then it goes under the bridge,” he said.

 Jeremy Habowski told CNN he feels lucky to be alive after surviving the collapse.
 He and other drivers were unable to stop in time after the bridge gave way, he said.